albertz/Pyjector/README.md

 * You should note that you don't see the real stdout in the PyTerminal.
 You only see everything which is printed to `sys.stdout` / `sys.stderr`.
 Also, the readline lib is a bit buggy in this usage (not sure really what to blame; maybe CPython, maybe readline, maybe PyTerminal; there are countless bugs on this in every of those projects; see the source code for details and references).

+* Chrome has introduced a way to block loading any external libraries like SIMBL and also SIMBL plugins like Pyjector.
+See [here](http://stackoverflow.com/questions/7269704/google-chrome-openscripting-framework-cant-find-entry-point-injecteventhandle/) for details.
+Chrome does still allow all libraries in `/System`, though.
+I patched SIMBL [here](https://github.com/albertz/simbl) so that it is installed into `/System/Library/ScriptingAdditions/`.
+You must also install the SIMBL plugins to `/System/Library/Application Support/SIMBL/Plugins/` to make them work in Chrome.

 -- Albert Zeyer, <http://www.az2000.de>